-12.3 Learners with Additional Learning Needs or Disabilities
+12.3Learners with Additional Learning Needs or Disabilities

 The College is committed to ensuring access to its programmes are not restrictive to learners with additional learning needs or disabilities, and that all learners are supported during their studies.
-Therefore, once a learner has demonstrable evidence that minimum entry requirements have been met, the College will provide assistance to learners to support their achievement on their programme.
+Therefore, once a learner has demonstrable evidence that minimum entry requirements have been met, the College will endeavour to provide reasonable accommodations to learners to support their achievement on their programme.